What is an Account Takeover?

 As fraudsters are gaining access to real information through various scams, legacy fraud management platforms are unable to differentiate between a real user and a fraudster using legitimate information.

-Precognitive partners with banking, e-commerce, travel, and insurance enterprises to manage and prevent fraud and ensure account security.
-Powered by behavioral analytics, machine learning, and device intelligence, Precognitive’s platform surveys thousands of data points in real-time to accurately identify fraudsters.
+Precognitive partners with banking, Ecommerce, travel, and insurance enterprises to manage and prevent fraud and ensure account security.
+Powered by behavioral analytics, machine learning, and device intelligence, Precognitive’s platform analyzes thousands of data points in real-time to accurately identify fraudsters.
 Simultaneous fraud detection and prevention reduces the need for time-consuming manual intervention and ensures comprehensive security.

 Discover How Businesses Lose 7 Percent of Their Annual Revenue to Fraud